Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: One-dimensional Ising model with Glauber dynamics

-The expression (\ref{powCP1}) can be used to find the domain wall density, ${D}(\tau)=(1-G_1(\tau))/2$ at the end of the quench; on comparing our result for $D(\tau)$ with that in \cite{Krapivsky:2010}, we find that although the expression (13) in \cite{Krapivsky:2010} captures the correct $\tau$-dependence for the decay of domain wall density, it underestimates the prefactor.
-Figure~\ref{fig_defden} shows that our (\ref{powCP1}) is in excellent agreement with the numerical data except for small $\alpha$; this is because the subleading correction to (\ref{powCP1}) is of order $\tau^{-\alpha/(1+\alpha)}$, as can be seen by retaining the next order term in (\ref{smallq}) and using (\ref{KZexpo1}).
-Equation (\ref{powCP1}) shows that the defect density at the critical point decreases with increasing $\tau$, as intuitively expected.
-The defect density $D(\tau)$ also decreases with increasing $\alpha$ which can be understood if we reject the `frozen dynamics' assumption \cite{Laguna:1997,Yates:1998}: for large $\alpha$, the system reaches low temperature quickly and spends rest of the time equilibrating thereby decreasing the number of defects, while the reverse holds for small $\alpha$.
+The domain wall density, ${D}(\tau)=(1-G_1(\tau))/2$ at the end of the quench has been previously studied analytically \cite{Krapivsky:2010} and numerically \cite{Jeong:2020}.
+Although the approximate expression (13) in \cite{Krapivsky:2010} (with $A=1$) captures the $\tau$-dependence of the defect density correctly, it overestimates the prefactor for $\alpha > 0$.
+The ratio of Krapivsky's estimate of the prefactor to our corresponding exact result obtained using (\ref{powCP1}) is equal to $[\frac{2}{\pi} \Gamma \left(1-\frac{1}{2+2 \alpha}\right) \Gamma \left(1+\frac{1}{2+2 \alpha}\right)]^{-1}$ which increases with increasing $\alpha$.
+For $\alpha=1$ and $2$, this ratio is equal to $\sqrt{2}$ and $3/2$, respectively, in agreement with the numerical estimates of this discrepancy in \cite{Jeong:2020}.
+Figure~\ref{fig_defden} shows that our (\ref{powCP1}) for large $\tau$ is in excellent agreement with the numerical data except for small $\alpha$; this is because the subleading correction to (\ref{powCP1}) scales as $\tau^{-\alpha/(1+\alpha)}$, as can be seen by retaining the next order term in (\ref{smallq}) and using (\ref{KZexpo1}).
 We also verify that in the instantaneous quench limit $\alpha \to \infty$, (\ref{powCP1}) reduces to (\ref{rapid2}) at $Z=0$ (see below).

+Equation (\ref{powCP1}) shows that the defect density at zero temperature decreases with increasing $\tau$, as intuitively expected.
+The defect density $D(\tau)$ also decreases with increasing $\alpha$ which can be understood if we reject the `frozen dynamics' assumption \cite{Laguna:1997,Yates:1998}: for large $\alpha$, the system reaches low temperature quickly and spends the remaining time until the end of the quench (given by (\ref{KZexpo1})) equilibrating thereby decreasing the number of defects.